 Thomas Pongratz is 38 years old, comes from Lower Bavaria, and has been at valantic since March 2018.
-As Managing Consultant, he reports on the fast-moving nature of information technology, the challenges arising from this, and why he especially appreciates the team spirit and hands-on mentality at valantic.
+As Managing Consultant, he takes us on an excursion into SAP Transportation Management, reports on the fast-moving nature of information technology, the challenges arising from this, and why he especially appreciates the team spirit and hands-on mentality at valantic.

 How was your start at valantic?

 Even my initial contact with my valantic colleagues was super.
 I was especially excited about their relaxed manner and start-up flair.
 My desire at that time was to establish and advance the topic of SAP Transportation Management, and valantic offered me precisely this opportunity.

 At valantic, I especially like the team spirit and hands-on mentality.
 We work together and we have a common goal: we want to inspire customers and give them our best.
 There is no elbowing other people out here, that’s very important to me personally.

 The challenges of my job are certainly the fast-moving nature and dynamics of information technology.
 The release cycles for SAP software products are getting shorter, so that we constantly have to expand and freshen up our consulting knowledge in order to advise our customers as well as possible.

 In addition, we work on large international projects.
 Of course these are especially exciting, but their requirements are also complex.
 Here, close cooperation with the customer and with subproject managers for the various SAP modules is an important success factor.

 Last but not least, I keep encountering strong foosball players in the office, so that one match or another can be very challenging.